chesahkalu/printf/README.md

 This is a recreation of the C standard library function ```printf```.
 The function writes output to standard output.
 This project involves most of the major concepts of C programming language.
-This project was done as a team work with 2 contributors.
+This project was done as a team work with 2 contributors - [Victor Kalu] and [Mayen Kalu]